YezhaoZhong/SKR/README.md

 ## .ipynb files and .py files
 The .ipynb files are generating the results for Adverse Drug Reaction (ADR) profile predictions.
 We developed SKR and compared it with series of advanced methods. .py files contain functions for Nested Cross-Validation (CV) and CV.
+CV was used to tuned the hyperparameter for hold-out set.
 A toy data was designed to justify and clarify how SKR functions on the ADR data.
 We also learn how SKR affects the prediction of common ADRs and rare ADRs and how the strength of smoother in SKR affects the performance.

+Required modules:
+- pandas
+- networkx
+- numpy
+- sklearn
+- joblib
+- warnings
+- collections
+- scipy
+- seaborn
+- matplotlib
+- json
+- itertools

 ## Functions (.py files)